 Ninety-five percent of organizations have brand guidelines.
 In them are pages and pages of information on the correct and incorrect ways to use their brand components like logos, color palettes, and photography.
 You can even find direction for the proper spacing of margins and columns.
 But not all brands have brand voice guidelines.

-Your brand voice is your brand’s personality.
+Your brand ton of voice is your brand’s personality.
 When you define your brand voice, you spell out how you talk to customers – and you apply this voice consistently throughout all your brand communications.

 Are you funny, quirky, optimistic?
-When you define your brand voice, your website, social media, emails, in-store signage, etc., need to reflect those traits to create a brand personality consumers can depend on.
+When you define your brand tone of voice, your website, social media, emails, in-store signage, etc., need to reflect those traits to create a brand personality consumers can depend on.

 While your voice doesn’t change, your brand tone might shift slightly based on the audience or content type.
 For instance, the tone of your Twitter posts might be more relaxed and humorous than your LinkedIn content.
 And the tone of your emails is more personal and conversational than a press release to media, where you want to be a bit more polished and authoritative.